-$$CO_2 \ primary{s,y} = CO_2 \ total{s,y} - CO_2 \ electricity{s,y}$$ (4)
+$$CO_2 primary{s,v} = CO_2 total{s,v} - CO_2 electricity{s,v}$$ (4)

 Total emissions are taken directly from the EIA Monthly Energy Review (MER), with the methodology defined in the MER Section 11 Notes.
 We then break down these primary emissions into carbon content and demand components in much the same way as electricity-related emissions.
 The demand component of changes in primary emissions is expressed as and the change in emissions associated with the change in carbon content of primary energy is calculated as